xaionaro-go/secureio/README.md

 BenchmarkSessionWriteMessageAsyncRead64000-8          	   15435	     77898 ns/op	 821.59 MB/s	     317 B/op	      10 allocs/op
 ```

-As you can see, if you need a high throughput then you need to use
-`WriteMessageAsync`.
 This package is designed to be asynchronous, so
-basically `Write` is an stupid and slow wrapper around code of
+basically `Write` is an stupid around code of `WriteMessageAsync`.
-`WriteMessageAsync`.
-And if you use `WriteMessageAsync` it also
-merges all your messages collected in 50 microseconds into a one,
+To get more throughput it merges all your messages collected
-sends, and then splits them back.
-It allows to reduce amount of syscalls
+in 50 microseconds into a one, sends, and then splits them back.
+It
-and other overheads.
-So to achieve like 1.86MiB/s on 1-byte messages
+allows to reduce amount of syscalls and other overheads.
+So to achieve
-you need to send a lot of them asynchronously (from each other), so they
+like 1.86MiB/s on 1-byte messages you need to send a lot of them
-will be merged while sending/receiving through the backend connection.
+asynchronously (from each other), so they will be merged while
+sending/receiving through the backend connection.

 Also this 800MiB/s is more about the localhost-case.
 And more realistic network case (if we have MTU ~= 1400) is:
 ```